renkun-ken/pipeR/README.md

 ## What's new in 0.4?

 - **Major API Change**: `%>>%` operator now handles all pipeline mechanisms and other operators are deprecated.
-- Add `Pipe` object that supports object-based pipeline operation.
+- Add `Pipe()` function that supports object-based pipeline operation.

 [Release notes](https://github.com/renkun-ken/pipeR/releases)